 Quik is another automatic video editor like Google Photos.
 It comes from the makers of the award-winning GoPro sports camera.
 Being a huge GoPro fan, I was really excited to test this app.

 The app is intelligent enough to automatically find important moments in your videos and add effects and transitions to it.
-By default, Quik includes a small watermark in the end of the video, but you can easily remove by tapping on the option at the bottom of the screen.
+By default, Quik includes a small watermark at the end of the video, but you can easily remove by tapping on the option at the bottom of the screen.

 You can choose up to 75 photos and videos to create one video that will play in sync with the beat of the music.
 Remember how, in the movies, the beats in the soundtrack are used at just the right moment to signify a punch in the face?
 Something like that.